Buying vs. Renting a Home

 Chart Courtesy of Government National Mortgage Association (Ginnie Mae)

 If you decide to buy a home, your income, savings, and monthly expenses play an important role in determining how large a mortgage you can afford.
-To help determine the amount you can afford, you can use this mortgage calculator (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
-We encourage you to read the NCUA's exit link policies. (opens new page).) from Freddie Mac, or contact a HUD-approved housing counseling agency in your area (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
-We encourage you to read the NCUA's exit link policies. (opens new page).) .
+To help determine the amount you can afford, you can use this mortgage calculator from Freddie Mac, or contact a HUD-approved housing counseling agency in your area.
 HUD approved counselors can help you create a home buying budget at no charge.

 Costs of Homeownership